sjuknelis/6502os/proj/INFO.md

 The function `process_syscalls(memory_bank)` is responsible for reading the interaction space and carrying out the syscalls, whereas `syscall.c` contains utility functions to be used by programs.
 These utility functions simply write packets into the interaction space to later be read by the OS.

+## 7. Printing text to the screen (drivers/graphics.c)

+In order to draw text to the screen,

 ## I/O Device Reference

 * `$8000`: Screen pixel low byte